Hartest Primary School

 We value the opportunities to share with parents / carers information about their child’s learning, progress and personal development.

 Your child will receive an interim report and an annual report each year.
 We provide the opportunity for parent / carers to meet with their child’s teachers during the autumn and spring terms at consultation evenings.
-In addition, drop in sessions take place early in the September and towards the end of July.

 All parents and carers are able to book an appointment to discuss their child at any point during the year by contacting Mrs Prickett in Reception.

 Reading Diary: In addition to recording when you read with your child, we encourage parents / carers to use this diary as another option for two way dialogue between home and school.